craignicol/cosmosdb-presentation/slides.md

-# Introduction to CosmosDb
+# CosmosDb In The Real World

 ---

 ## What is CosmosDb

-"A globally distributed, massively scalable, multi-model database service"
+@quote[A globally distributed, massively scalable, multi-model database service]

 +++